coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Display, while loading,
-the answers of |Coq| to each command (including tactics) contained in the loaded file See also: Section :ref:`TODO-6.9.1-silent`.
+the answers of |Coq| to each command (including tactics) contained in the loaded file See also: Section :ref:`controlling-display`.

 Error messages: